-There was in 1961 the killing of Patrice Lumumba in a vicious coup led by the U.S.-supported Mobutu Sese Seku.
+In 1961, Patrice Lumumba was killed in a vicious coup led by the U.S.-supported Mobutu Sese Seku.
 Lumumba was the first Prime Minister in the former Belgian Congo, which had declared its independence in January 1960.
 The country now became the Democratic Republic of the Congo (or DRC).
 After a civil war that broke out soon after Independence, Mobutu Sese Seko, supported by the United States and Belgium, had Patrice Lumumba viciously tortured and then assassinated on January 17, 1961.
 This was a cruel blow to a newly independent African country and to a man of integrity who was an inspiring and intelligent leader of the new republic.
 His political organization, le Mouvement National Congolais (MNC) had a pan-African platform and fought for Africanization of the government.
 The Guardian wrote in 2011

 “Patrice Lumumba: the most important assassination of the 20th century

 This assassination can certainly be seen as one of the first steps towards fast spreading neo-colonialism, which is still ravaging the African continent.
-Lumumba was seen as being pro-Soviet, which he was, but mainly because the U.S. and Belgium had refused to support him in the civil war.
+Lumumba was considered to be pro-Soviet, which he was, but mainly because the U.S. and Belgium had refused to support him in the civil war.
 The United States was not at the time seen as the corrupt and imperialist country it is now known to be.

-Arthur Chatora in January 2016 in Opinion Lifestyle describes him as “one of Africa’s foremost liberation heroes and anti-colonial leader Patrice Émery Lumumba, [who was] murdered in a coup in 1961”.
+Arthur Chatora in January 2016 describes him as “one of Africa’s foremost liberation heroes and anti-colonial leader Patrice Émery Lumumba, [who was] murdered in a coup in 1961”.

 Mobutu Sese Seko became the president in 1965 (after the presidency of Joseph Kasa-Vubu) with the military and financial support of the United States.
 The name of the country was then changed to Zaïre and that was the beginning of mega-corruption in this country that abounded in various natural resources – the most sought after being uranium.